 - The Aboriginal State-wide Foster Carer Support Service (ASFCSS) is a free telephone advice and advocacy service for the carers of Aboriginal and Torres Strait Islander children.
 Phone 1800 888 698 (free call).

 Territory Families is an agency of the Northern Territory Government.
 Its Guide for Kinship and Foster Carers has information about being a carer of Aboriginal and Torres Strait Islander children in the Northern Territory.
 You can also read about changes to out-of-home care in the Northern Territory.

 The Queensland Aboriginal and Torres Strait Islander Child Protection Peak works to support and strengthen the capacity of Aboriginal and Torres Strait Islander community controlled child protection agencies.
-The website has contact details for member organisations throughout Queensland.
+The website lists member organisations that provide family services throughout Queensland.